-As the Tony Awards loom on the horizon, what's an obsessive to do?
+As the Tony Awards loom on the horizon, what's a Broadway obsessive to do?
 Dig into the past, of course, to relive some of the most memorable moments from past telecasts.
-We've already compiled a list of the top 25 performances by Best Musical nominees over the years—the Tonys' greatest hits.
+We've already compiled a list of the best performances by Best Musical nominees over the years—the Tonys' greatest hits.
 Now we turn our attention to the B-sides and rarities: a new video each day, all celebrating the quirkier side of the Tonys—the good, the bad and the campy.

 Garrett Morris, a go-go dancer, a giant phallic rat, a gruesomely extended death scene and a voodoo curse on the audience: Put them all together and you get the most shocking performance in the history of the Tonys.